sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```
 Using your inputed user agent into the "headers" object the defined get_page() function uses this user agent and the url to make the HTTP request to parse and return the raw html code in the soup object.

 The code below runs the get_page() function on the inputed url to retrieve the reviews.
-The loop aded to the function adds a check to see if the html was successfully parsed.
+The loop aspect of the function adds a check to see if the html was successfully parsed.

 #### Gather HTML from URL